rlancaste/AstroPi3/README.md

 - Sets the user account to auto-login

-- Installs Synaptic Package Manager (makes it easier to uninstall what you don't want
+- Installs Synaptic Package Manager (makes it easier to uninstall what you don't want)

-- Enables SSH which is disabled on Raspberry Pi
+- Enables SSH which is disabled by default on Raspberry Pi

 - Installs RealVNC Server